 These days, iOS and Android updates are rolled out often.
 For your app to be viable, its design needs to be adaptable to new platforms and backwards-compatible, too.
 If a new iPhone comes out with Face ID capabilities, for example, remember that the iPhone SE doesn’t have these.
 You’ll either have to build around this or communicate the fact that something new is being used in the latest version of your app.

 This final point has two key takeaways, and the first of those is to wherever possible, bear in mind iOS and Android updates – even when scoping a project – as you’ll be better prepared to roll with the punches and develop great new features that take advantage of the new capabilities updates bring.

 The second takeaway?
 Awareness of the fact that making sure your UX is flexible goes hand in hand with testing and communicating, two things you should always engage in as a designer.
 With these principles in mind, you’re sure to build something that’s powerful, usable, and keeps your users coming back with each new update.

 Is your app design truly top-notch?

-If you’d like to learn more about how to create good UX for your product or service, then have a look at what we have done in UX/UI Design, and get in touch.
+If you’d like to learn more about scoping a project properly, or about how to create good UX for your product or service, then have a look at what we have done in UX/UI Design, and get in touch.
 We don’t just watch change from the sidelines, we help make it happen.
 And we’d love to join forces with you along the way.